-- 98% of grafts for keratoconus are likely to survive the first year - 3⁄4 of grafts surviving between 5 and 15 years retain 6/12 vision - The majority of recipients still wear glasses or contact lenses
+98% of grafts for keratoconus are likely to survive the first year.
+3/4 of grafts surviving between5 and 15 years retain 6/12 vision. → The gla The majority of recipients still wear glasses or contact lenses.
+Reported by the Australian Corneal Graft Registry

+Flinders

+University

+Registry

-What is a corneal transplant?
+What is a Corneal Transplant?